Jennifer Lotz: Career

 At the Space Telescope Science Institute, she led the Hubble Frontier Fields program from 2013 to 2017; this program used Hubble Space Telescope to find images of distant galaxies, magnified by gravitational lensing.

 She was named director of the Gemini Observatory in 2018, succeeding interim director Laura Ferrarese.
 She is also a participant in the next-generation Deep Extragalactic Exploratory Public (DEEP) survey, a project to re-examine the Hubble Ultra-Deep Field using the James Webb Space Telescope.

+She was appointed director of the Space Telescope Science Institute in February, 2024.